-- Hosting the Vacancy Management System (VMS) all providers are required to record and maintain their VMS listing (see section 12.5.2) - Incorporating the SHS Common Assessment tool (see section 6.2) providers with approved equivalent data systems will use their own assessment tool.
+- Hosting the Vacancy Management System (VMS) all service providers are required to record and maintain their VMS listing (see section 12.5.2) - Incorporating the SHS Common Assessment tool (see section 6.2) service providers with approved equivalent data systems will use their own system that incorporates the assessment tool.

-The SHS Program Outcomes Framework will also be built into CIMS (or approved equivalent systems) to support the integration of outcomes measurement within standard practice, and where possible reduce any administrative burden.
+The SHS Program Outcomes Framework will be incorporated within CIMS (or approved equivalent systems) to support the integration of outcomes measurement within standard practice, and where possible reduce any administrative burden.

-CIMS contains a number of other useful features and functions that SHS providers may choose to use, although it is not compulsory.
-Some of these include:
+CIMS contains a number of other useful features and functions that include:

-- Ensuring that information is recorded to meet reporting requirements on time - Generating reports for individual workgroup and service level data. - Tracking Brokerage expenditure for individual clients - Enabling SHS client data to be searched and shared in real time across all NSW SHS providers (subject to consent and legislative requirements)
+- Ensuring that information is recorded to meet reporting requirements on time - Generating reports for individual workgroup and service level data - Tracking Brokerage expenditure for individual clients - Tools for client case management and goal setting

+Service providers are also required to use a Client Information system (CIMS or approved equivalent system) that enables SHS client data to be searched and shared in real time across all NSW service providers (subject to consent and legislative requirements).